unfoldingcx/appstoreconnect-api/README.md

 - 🔄 **Conflict Resolution** - Automatically cancels pending submissions when needed and retries
 - 📊 **Build Management** - Query and list available builds with detailed status information
 - 🌍 **Multi-Locale Support** - Works with any locale configured in your App Store Connect account
-- 🖥️ **CLI & API** - Use as a library in your code or as a command-line tool
+- 🖥️ **CLI & Library** - Use as a library in your code, as a command-line tool, or as a GitHub Action
 - 🛡️ **Type Safe** - Written in TypeScript with full type definitions
 - 📝 **Detailed Logging** - Step-by-step progress tracking with emoji indicators
 - 🚨 **Clear Error Messages** - Human-readable error messages with context and suggestions